mchojrin/mysql-webapp/README.md

 Browser       Chrome or any other
-Servers       Web server, database server, PHP server XAMPP         5.6.32/PHP 5.6.32 or better
+Servers       Web server, database server, PHP server XAMPP         5.6.32/PHP 5.6.32 or newer
 MySQL         MySQL Workbench
 Text Editor   VS Code or any other
 ```

 ## Deployment

 Follow the instructions to successfully deploy my web application:

 * Run Apache server and MySQL server on XAMPP
 * Unzip the file webapp_p2p into htdocs sub-folder within the installed xampp folder
 * Launch MySQL Workbench and create a DBA user by running the following code in MySql Workbench:

 ```
 -- username: DBAuser & password: Xampp64097